 In this post, we’re providing a summary of the main statutory pay rates for 2023 to 2024.
 These range from Statutory Maternity Pay to the redundancy rate cap and Statutory Sick Pay.
 We’ve also included a reminder about the National Living Wage (NLW) and National Minimum Wage (NMW) rates for the upcoming year.
 In addition, we’ve provided more information about which employees are entitled to the NLW and NMW here.

 Statutory Sick Pay will increase from £99.35 to £109.40 from 6th April.

 There is a single rate for Statutory Maternity Pay, Statutory Paternity Pay, Statutory Adoption Pay, Statutory Shared Parental Pay and Statutory Parental Bereavement Pay.

-This will remain the same from 3rd April 2022.
-The rate will still be £156.66 per week or 90% of average earnings, whichever is the lower.
+This will increase from 2nd April 2023.
+The rate will then become £172.48 per week or 90% of average earnings, whichever is the lower.

 Redundancy pay cap

 The redundancy pay cap will change from 6th April.
 If you make employees redundant and they have two years’ service or more, you must give them redundancy pay based on their weekly pay, length of service and age.
-For this calculation, weekly pay was capped at £544.
+For this calculation, weekly pay was capped at £571.
 This will rise to £643.
 The maximum statutory redundancy pay you can get is now £19,290.